In C, if a function is called before its declaration, the compiler assumes return type of the function as int.

-The following program compiles and run fine because return type of fun() is changed to int.
+The following program compiles and run fine because function is defined before main().

 What about parameters? compiler assumes nothing about parameters.
 Therefore, the compiler will not be able to perform compile-time checking of argument types and arity when the function is applied to some arguments.
 This can cause problems.
 For example, the following program compiled fine in GCC and produced garbage value as output.

 There is this misconception that the compiler assumes input parameters also int.
 Had compiler assumed input parameters int, the above program would have failed in compilation.